Genetic optimization of ansatz expressibility for enhanced variational quantum algorithm performance: Variational Quantum Eigensolver (VQE)

 The cost function defines the solution landscape over which the hybrid loop iterates, directly influencing algorithm performance.
 It must be faithful (minima correspond to problem solutions), feasible to compute on quantum hardware, not classically trivial, operationally meaningful (lower cost means better solution), and smooth enough for optimization.

 While the cost function provides direction for optimization, the variational ansatz defines the landscape to be explored.
 The ansatz acts as a template that dictates expressibility and resource efficiency.
 Expressibility is the ansatz's ability to span arbitrary space with respect to target states, directly impacting its ability to reach the desired solution.
 The ansatz structure fundamentally dictates both expressibility (how well it represents states) and trainability (how easily parameters can be optimized).
 However, practical issues like barren plateaus and local minima can hinder performance despite high expressibility \cite{du2022quantum}.
 Higher expressibility allows better representation of quantum states, which is necessary for accurate solutions, but trainability determines how easily circuit parameters can be optimized for convergence.
 As shown in \cite{Holmes_2022}, ansatze with many quantum gates become highly expressive, but noise accumulation often results in poor trainability.
-The goal is to resolve this fundamental tension between expressibility and trainability.
+The goal is to produce sufficiently expressible ansatz that are resource efficient (i.e., have shallow depths) while keeping the circuits trainable.